Threat of Ukraine war weighs on global markets

 Russia’s prominence in commodity markets also is drawing attention amid the geopolitical showdown.

 The price of palladium, used in catalytic converters, is up more than 30 percent since mid-December.
 And the U.S. aircraft industry relies upon Russia for the titanium used in jet engines.
-Just three months ago, Boeing signed a “memorandum of understanding” with VSMPO-AVISMA, a titanium producer in Sverdlovsk, confirming that it would remain the largest supplier for Boeing aircraft.
+Just three months ago, Boeing signed a “memorandum of understanding” with VSMPO-AVISMA, a titanium producer, confirming that it would remain the largest supplier for Boeing aircraft.

 Titanium parts from the Russian company are used on 737, 767, 787, 777 and 777X models, as well as in products made by Airbus, Rolls-Royce, General Electric and Pratt & Whitney.